Herr, gehe nicht ins Gericht mit deinem Knecht, BWV 105: Musical description of movements

 After the first ritornello, the instruments remain silent except for the pulsating basso continuo; the chorus sings in canon for six bars with new independent material in polyphonic motet style.
 First the alto starts singing a detached crotchet "Herr" followed by semiquavers motifs for "gehe nicht ins Gericht"; two beats later the tenor starts similarly, then the soprano and then the bass.
 The four voices continue singing the musical phrase "Herr, gehe nicht in Gericht" in an outpouring of imitative diminutions, until reaching a cadence on "mit deinem Knecht."
 There is then a reprise of the solemn eight-bar ritornello, now in the dominant key with the upper parts interchanged.
 The six-bar chorus episode is repeated, with the alto responding to the soprano, and then the bass to the tenor.
 The chorus is now accompanied by the orchestra in double counterpoint, employing motifs derived from the first episode for chorus.
-After a cadence in the chorus, the orchestral briefly continues the double counterpoint, until there is a third freely composed episode for chorus.
+After a cadence in the chorus, the orchestra briefly continues the double counterpoint, until there is a third freely composed episode for chorus.
 Now the sopranos lead the altos, and then the tenors lead the basses.
-The third episode lasts twelve bars and is richly scored, combining all the musical ideas from the chorus and orchestra: after less than three bars into the episode, in a moment of pathos, the original orchestral ritornello is for the first time played in counterpoint with the chorus.
+The third episode lasts twelve bars and is richly scored, combining all the musical ideas from the chorus and orchestra: after less than three bars into the episode, in a moment of pathos, the original orchestral ritornello is played in counterpoint with the chorus for the first time.
 As Spitta writes, "at last it gives out its own penitential cry, going through it completely in the middle range of compass, as if it flowed straight from the hearts of singing hosts."
 The prelude concludes gracefully on a pedal point, with a coda similar to the brief orchestral interlude.